InMediCode/at.ac.tuwien.algodat_1.ss16/README.md

-# Programmieraufgabe Algodat 1 SS16 an der Tu Wien
+# Programming task for algodat 1 SS16 at Technical University Vienna

+More details see pa1_angabe.pdf